mwalto7/semgroup/README.md

         })
     }

-    // Wait for all goroutines to finish, propogating the first non-nil error (if-any). if err := sg.Wait(); err != nil {
+    // Wait for all goroutines to finish, propagation the first non-nil error (if-any). if err := sg.Wait(); err != nil {
         log.Fatal(err)
     }